odewahn/computational-publishing/readme.md

 # Computational Publishing with Jupyter

 As first described in [Embracing Jupyter Notebooks at O'Reilly](https://www.oreilly.com/ideas/jupyter-at-oreilly), Jupyter is a critical tool.
-The intervening time between when that was written and today has only confirmed it.
-In fact, I'd be so bold as say that Jupyter is the  most important tool for technical publishers since the Laser Writer and Aldus PageMaker.
+Time has only confirmed it -- I'd wager that Jupyter is on the shortlist as the most important tool for technical publishers since the Laser Writer and Aldus PageMaker.

 The reason?
-Jupyter is one of the first digital *authoring* tools, as opposed to a bespoke software development process, that begins to deliver on Seymour Papert's [constructivist](http://www.papert.org/articles/SituatingConstructionism.html) vision that people learn best by actively making and doing, versus passively reading, listening, or watching.
+Jupyter is one of the first digital *authoring* tools, as opposed to a bespoke software development process, that delivers on Seymour Papert's [constructivist](http://www.papert.org/articles/SituatingConstructionism.html) vision.

-This idea has been explored in Brett Victor's seminal 2011 essay [Explorable Explanations](http://worrydream.com/ExplorableExplanations/), as well as [Lorena Barba](http://lorenabarba.com/)'s vision of [computable content](https://bids.berkeley.edu/events/computational-thinking-and-pedagogy-computable-content).
+Papert's ideas, explored in a modern digital context in Brett Victor's seminal 2011 essay [Explorable Explanations](http://worrydream.com/ExplorableExplanations/), as well as [Lorena Barba](http://lorenabarba.com/)'s vision of [computable content](https://bids.berkeley.edu/events/computational-thinking-and-pedagogy-computable-content), posits that people learn best by actively making and doing, versus passively reading, listening, or watching.

 <img src="images/explorable-explanations.gif"/>
 _Brett Victor / [Explorable Explanations](http://worrydream.com/ExplorableExplanations/)_